 - Proxy Execution Service: Whether CAS should use the Proxy Execution Service (PES) to administer this environment.
 If this option is selected, the RD Gateway server role must be deployed (see Section 3 below), and only the Gateway servers will receive public IP addresses; other servers in the deployment will not be assigned public IP addresses.

 - Username (UPN) suffix: is the username login identifier (the portion of the username after the @ sign) that will be used by end users when logging in to Cloud desktop (i.e. username@suffix).
 This suffix does not need to be configured in the AD forest as an alternate UPN suffix, although it is recommended to do so.

-- Domain admin username: the username of an account with Domain Admins membership.
+- Domain admin username: the username of an account with Domain Admin, Enterprise Admin and depending on failures the Schema Admin memberships.
 These account credentials are not stored by itopia, and are only used for the initial configuration of the domain.

 - Domain admin password / Confirm password: The password for the domain admin account.

 - DNS Server IP: Specify the IP address of a DNS server that hosts the DNS records for the AD domain.
 You may specify additional DNS servers by clicking the Add button.

 - Deploy a redundant domain controller: To ensure good performance, CAS creates a domain controller for the AD domain in each region of the deployment.
 If this option is enabled, CAS will promote two domain controllers in each region for increased resiliency.